david672orford/russian-language-list/for-instructors/software.md

 ## Software for Creating Lessons

-The programs listed on this page has proved useful for preparing course materials.
+The programs listed on this page may proved useful for preparing course materials.
 It is all available for free as opensource software.
 We have favored software which works on Linux, Microsoft Windows, and Mac OS X.

 Most of these programs we actually use regularly.
 In a few cases we note why we do not use them or that you are considering them for use.